VPIT: Real-time Embedded Single Object 3D Tracking Using Voxel Pseudo Images: Experiments

 \section{Experiments}

-We use KITTI \cite{2012kitti} Tracking training dataset split to train and test our model, with tracks 0-18 for training and validation and tracks 19-20 for testing (as is common practice \cite{fang20213dsiamrpn, giancola2019sc3d, zarzar2020efficient, qi2020p2b, shan2021ptt}).
+We use KITTI \cite{2012kitti} Tracking training dataset split to train and test our model, with tracks 0-18 for training and validation and tracks 19-20 for testing (as is common practice \cite{fang20213dsiamrpn, giancola2019sc3d, zarzar2020efficient, qi2020p2b, shan2023ptt}).
+The dataset includes challenges of distant objects with sparse point clouds, partial and full temporal object occlusion, side-to-side objects of the same class, variance in speed of both ego object and the object of interest.
 We use Precision and Success metrics as defined in One Pass Evaluation \cite{2016precision_success}.
 Precision is computed based on the difference between ground-truth and predicted object centers in 3D.
 Success is computed based on the 3D Intersection over Union (IoU) between predicted and ground truth 3D bounding boxes.

 We use $1$ feature block from the original PointPillars model with $4$ layers in a block.
 The model is trained for $64,000$ steps with BCE loss, $1*10^{-5}$ learning rate and $2$ positive label radius.
 During inference, rotations count of $3$, rotation step of $0.15$ and rotation penalty of $0.98$ are used, together with $0.85$ penalty map multiplier, score upscale of $8$, target/search size of $(0, 0)$ (original sizes are used), context amount of $0.27$, rotation interpolation of $1$, offset interpolation of $0.3$, target feature merge scale of $0.005$ and linear search position extrapolation.